hyundai-robotics/doc-hi6-operation/book.md

 ![](../../../_assets/tp630/axis-posi-restore1.png)

 In other words, home position restoration refers to:
-Using an external reference point (dial gauge), after replacing a component, compensating the inaccurately calibrated home position Ωo′ by the value ⓒ − ⓐ to restore it to the accurate home position Ωo.
+Using an external reference point (dial gauge), after replacing a component, compensating the inaccurately calibrated home position Ωo' by the value ⓒ − ⓐ to restore it to the accurate home position Ωo.
 (This is required to reuse the teaching program.)

 {% hint style="warning" %}